Average Moving Costs UK 2026: £1,500–£5,500 Breakdown

 Hidden moving costs most people forget

 Beyond the headline removal and storage costs, there are a number of smaller expenses that add up quickly.
 Many movers only realise these costs exist once they are already in the thick of it.
+For a comprehensive list, see our guide to the hidden costs of selling a house.

 Royal Mail redirection